Go back to Blogs

 linked to stress.
 Additionally, taking care of your physical health will help you fight illnesses.

 Take time to connect with the members of your family.
-Building a trusting relationship with your children can create secure attachment relationships that reduce the effects of stress
+Building a trusting relationship with your children can create secure attachment relationships that reduce the effects of stress on them.

 Mary Alvord, Ph.D.,